 The other thing to be noted here is that the promises of Jeremiah 31 are cast in Mosaic, typological, and prophetic categories or language.
 And so we need to read it in that same way, read it the same way we read prophetic literature generally.
 (113, 18:00)

 Yup.
 Absolutely.
 And Jeremiah says that the New Covenant is made with whom?
-That’s right, the house of Israel and the house of Jacob.
+Believers and their children?
+Nope.
+The house of Israel and the house of Jacob – Abraham’s physical descendants.
 Owen notes:

 The persons with whom this covenant is made are also expressed: “The house of Israel, and the house of Judah.”… Wherefore this house of Israel and house of Judah may be considered two ways: